ebhardjan/ProgVer2/VerifierProject/src/test/resources/README.md

 Contains test-cases that are actually some implementation of an algorithm or a simple data structure.

 //TODO list all the test cases here and bla bla...
+* ``BinarySearch.vpr``: Binary search on an ordered sequence.
+Borrows elements from the implementation on the Viper examples webpage.
+* ``BST.vpr``: An implementation of a binary search tree.
+* ``MatrixAddition.vpr``: The one we got with the code skeleton, unchanged.
+* ``MatrixAdditionImproved.vpr``: An attempt at fixing the code to make it verify.
+We managed for the assertion in the inner loop to verify, however the loop invariants and post-condition only verify for the additional constraint that the size of the matrices is 1 (making it rather uninteresting...).
+* ``SelectionSort.vpr``: //TODO
+* ``SimpleSequence.vpr``: //TODO